Flofinator/Node-Angular2-CRM/README.md

 -Making menu's dynamic based on roles the loggedin user has.

+-Adding of many comments, I will use ESDoc to build out a Wiki

+-Going to build unit tests, although this should be done sooner than later this is on the backburner until I fix the bullet points previous to this.

 #This Repository is Under the GPL

 I am more than happy to give this out for free to anyone who would like to use it, but if you have additions or changes to make please contribute!